 While a cosigner and co-borrower are different, each may boost your chances of approval and, if approved, better your loan terms.

 And what a difference having your own transportation can make, whether it’s getting to college classes to further your education, getting to work on time and stress free, picking up the kids from school or taking a relaxing road trip wherever you choose.

-Who to ask: Auto loan cosigner requirements
+Auto loan cosigner and co-borrower requirements

-If an auto loan cosigner is right for your situation, then who should you ask, and what are their responsibilities?
+Who should you ask, and what are their responsibilities?

-Often a cosigner will be a family member, such as a parent, or a spouse or close friend, says the CFPB.
+Often, a cosigner will be a family member, such as a parent, or a spouse or close friend, says the CFPB.

-Cosigning for a car comes with potential risks to be aware of.
-The cosigner, also known as a co-borrower, is obliged to meet any missed payments, and even pay the full loan amount if the borrower doesn’t pay.
+Cosigning for a car loan comes with risks to be aware of, as well.
+The cosigner is obliged to meet any missed payments and even pay the full loan amount if the borrower doesn’t pay.